mandjo2010/site/content/parts/info.md

-Design, buil and deploy applications to support data.
+Design, build and deploy applications to support data.